doganazcol/doganazcol.github.io/index.md

   <p>Previously, I was part of the <strong>Web Defense, Knowledge & AI</strong> team under <strong>Microsoft Security</strong>,
   where I worked on building, optimizing, and deploying <strong>Graph Neural Networks (GNNs)</strong> — along with our side-project of restoring our cubicle with string lights from arcade machines ✨.</p>

+   <p>At Berkeley, I am a senior member of <a href="https://ml.studentorg.berkeley.edu/">Machine Learning at Berkeley</a> where we collaborate accross research labs and leading industry companies.</p>

   <p>Find me on <a href="https://github.com/doganazcol">GitHub</a> or
   <a href="mailto:doganazcol@berkeley.edu">email</a>.</p>